-The Mental Health and Wellbeing Commission has six Board members, appointed by the Governor-General, under the Crown Entities Act 2004(external link).
+The Mental Health and Wellbeing Commission has seven Board members, appointed by the Governor-General, under the Crown Entities Act 2004(external link).
 The role of the Board is to provide strategic guidance and oversight of the Commission's work and make sure that it performs its functions effectively and in a financially-responsible manner.

 Hayden is of Te Atiawa, Taranaki, and Ngāti Awa descent and has over 30 years’ experience in senior health management.
 He is currently Chief Executive of Tui Ora Limited (a Māori development organisation and health and social service) and was Chair of the Initial Mental Health and Wellbeing Commission.
 Hayden has over 40 years’ health sector experience in mental health, community and medical services, and was the former Director of Clinical Services at Taranaki Healthcare Limited.